-To support our commitment to delivering 'excellent customer service', we believe it is vital to provide our clients with a modern and secure online platform that allows them to access their finances easily and comprehensively, 24/7.
-We provide this through our client-facing version of Hansard OnLine, called Online Accounts.
+Supporting our commitment to delivering 'excellent customer service', we believe it is vital to provide our clients with an intuitive, secure online platform that allows them to access their finances easily and comprehensively, 24/7.

-Similar to our IFA-facing online platform, the client's Online Account allows them to access all their policy information, valuation statements, transaction history, premium reports, switch funds online, access all correspondence, access a library of forms and literature, and more.

-A large and increasing number of clients have signed up for this service which allows them to view all documentation and communications relating to their contracts via their Online Account as well as choosing to receive post electronically, rather than in hard-copy form.
-This not only provides a more secure, faster and more cost efficient means of communication with clients but also the convenience to manage their own contract within a timeframe which is more suitable.
+Similar to our advisor-facing online platform, the client's Online Account enables the client to access all policy information, valuation statements, transaction history, premium reports, correspondence, and a library of forms and literature, to switch funds online; and to receive post electronically, rather than in hard-copy form.
+This not only provides a more secure, faster and more cost-efficient means of communication with clients, but also the convenience to manage their own contract within a timeframe which is convenient to them.